do-me/embedding-algebra/README.md

 So while `BAAI/bge-base-en-v1.5` takes a mathematical approach that the summed vector has the same distance to all of its summands, that's not the case for `mixedbread-ai/mxbai-embed-large-v1`.

 ## Scripts
-See the notebook in this repo to reproduce the results.
-I included all three, `Euclidian Distance`, `Dot Product` and `Cosine Similarity`.
+See the notebook in this repo to reproduce the results with any model and any equation.
+I included all three, `Euclidian Distance`, `Dot Product` and `Cosine Similarity` but keep in mind that most models have a preferred distance metric (often cosine distance).
 These are the [mixedbread-ai/mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) results for `King - Man + Woman`:

 ```
 Dot Product: